ncarlier/readflow/docs/content/en/read-flow/read/index.md

 - The main flow: It includes all the unread articles.
 - Categories: They allow you to split your reading flow.
+- Stared articles: They include the items you have kept.
 - The history: It includes all the articles read.

 To mark an article as read, you must click on the mark button.